 Pedram joined Watsi on February 28th, 2020.
-Two years ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Three years ago, Pedram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Pedram's most recent donation supported Serah, an elderly tea farmer from Kenya, to fund a mastectomy to treat breast cancer.

 Pedram has funded healthcare for 24 patients in 6 countries.